RashpreetSingh021/Assignment/README.md

 # Assignment
-This repository contains All operations required to do given task
+This repository contains All operations required to do given task on GDP Data